-We're turning 20!
-This year we're celebrating 20 years since we first opened our doors on 13 July 2002.
+This family days we were celebrating 20 years since we first opened our doors on 13 July 2002.
 Since then we've welcomed over 8 million visitors and presented hundreds of exhibitions, artists and events.
-Join us Saturday 16 and Sunday 17 July and help us celebrate our 20th Birthday Weekend.
-Family Days will be joining the celebration with activities taking inspiration from BALTIC's building history as a working flour mill.
+Visitors joined us Saturday 16 and Sunday 17 July to help us celebrate our 20th Birthday Weekend.
+Family Days joined the celebration with activities taking inspiration from BALTIC's building history as a working flour mill.

 Family days February 2022 took place over two days and was full of creative activities, suitable for families of all ages and abilities.
 For this edition activities explored science-fiction, fantasy, nature and alternative universes, taking inspiration from artist Ad Minoliti’s colourful exhibition Biosfera Peluche / Biosphere Plush.

 Family Days October 2021 spanned five days and included creative workshops, fun activities and family tours.
 For this edition, we were inspired by the artist Albert Potrony's exhibition equal play.
 Family Days activities responded to Dutch architect and theorist Aldo Van Eyck’s play principles, and explored how play can be supported through materials, forms and environments which offer multiple paths, different points of interaction and space for imagination.
 The programme of activities considered: what would a space for non-gendered, non-directive play look like?
 How could an invitation to play and create together give agency to families, where the decision making is in their hands?